tranceuser/OptimizedUbuntuKernel/README.md

 net.ipv4.tcp_synack_retries = 2
 net.ipv4.tcp_timestamps = 1
 net.netfilter.nf_conntrack_tcp_loose = 0
-# Increase the maximum size of the listen queue
 net.ipv4.tcp_max_syn_backlog = 65535
-# Increase the maximum input queue size
 net.core.netdev_max_backlog = 65535
-# Increase the maximum number of conntrack entries
 net.netfilter.nf_conntrack_max = 1048576
 net.nf_conntrack_max = 1048576
-# Increase the number of conntrack buckets
 net.netfilter.nf_conntrack_buckets = 4194304
-# Increase the maximum number of file descriptors
-fs.file-max = 4194304
-# Increase the maximum number of open files for all users and processes.
-* hard nofile 4194304
 ```
 3. Optimize the network settings and performance for a system with:
 16 GB of RAM: